-- The student remaining in good academic standing. - Satisfactory performance of duties associated with the assignment. - Satisfactory progress in the program (to include meeting timelines to preliminary exam and proposal defense). - Sufficient state funding allocations Appropriate available assignments.
+- The student remaining in good academic standing. - Satisfactory performance of duties associated with the assignment. - Satisfactory progress in the program (to include meeting timelines to preliminary exam and proposal defense). - Sufficient state funding allocations. - Availability of appropriate positions.

 Cancellation Conditions